-Milan has a highly developed transportation infrastructure with an integrated ticketing system for public transport.
+Milan has a highly developed transport infrastructure with an integrated ticketing system for public transport.
 Tickets are relatively cheap compared to the rest of Europe, and it’s possible to get discount rates for bulk purchases.
 Options include the metro, trains, buses and trams, while taxis, walking and cycling are also feasible.
 The system allows passengers to carry their own bicycle or electric scooter free of charge on the metro and some tramway lines.

 Public transport in Milan

-Tickets can’t be bought onboard, so expats should purchase tickets before embarking on a journey at stations or from newsstands, boutiques, convenience stores and various other places around the city.
+Tickets can’t be bought on board, so expats should purchase tickets before embarking on a journey at stations or from newsstands, boutiques, convenience stores and various other places around the city.
 These tickets can be bought from automatic machines located in all metro stations or at authorized resellers such as bars, newspaper stands, and tobacco shops.

-The metro in Milan is quick and efficient and at 59 miles (95km), it’s the longest metro network in Italy.
+The metro in Milan is quick and efficient, and at 59 miles (96km), it’s the longest metro network in Italy.
 It serves over 100 stations throughout the city and is a great way to get around the city at a low cost.
 While it is safe, we advise that expats travel in groups and take necessary precautions at nighttime.
 The new metro line M4 connects the city centre with Linate airport.

-Milan’s tram network mainly operates within the city centre with main-route trams arriving at various intervals during peak (every three to nine minutes) and off-peak hours (every five to 11 minutes).
+Milan’s tram network mainly operates within the city centre, with main-route trams arriving at various intervals during peak (every three to nine minutes) and off-peak hours (every five to 11 minutes).
 The tramway network is one of the largest in Europe, providing a unique and charming way to explore the city.

 Taxis in Milan

 Taxis are available throughout the city and are often the most convenient way to get around.
-They can be expensive, but have fixed rates and are metered.
-Most expats will find taxis best for travelling short distances or when returning home late at night.
+They can be expensive but have fixed rates and are metered.
+Most expats will find taxis best for travelling short distances or returning home late at night.
 Taxis in Milan are white, and one can hail them at taxi ranks or by calling a taxi service at a dedicated phone number.

 Driving in Milan

-Besides the fact that it isn’t necessary to drive in Milan, it's also a harrowing experience and is not recommended.
-Local driving culture can be aggressive, the city’s old roads are often congested and parking is expensive and hard to come by.
+Besides the fact that it isn’t necessary to drive in Milan, it can be a harrowing experience that is not recommended.
+The local driving culture can be aggressive, the city’s old roads are often congested, and parking is expensive and hard to come by.
 If expats wish to drive, they must be aware of the rules of the road and the congestion charge for driving in the city centre.

 Cycling in Milan